existentialmutt/lt-ruby/README.md

 ### Init File

 Ruby code in `.lighttable` in the project root (the same directory as your Gemfile) will be run after establishing a new connection.

+## Choosing a Ruby Version

+Support exists for both RVM and rbenv.
+To enable RVM add `(:lt.objs.langs.ruby/use-rvm)` to the `:editor` vector in your User Behaviors (e.g. `:editor [(:lt.objs.langs.ruby/use-rvm)]`.
+Once that's in place the ruby repl will be run out of whatever RVM environment you've defined for that directory via rvmrc, etc.

+Similarly, to enable rbenv add `[(:lt.objs.langs.ruby/use-rbenv)]` to the `:editor` vector.

+If you're not using rbenv or rvm you can set the path to ruby manually by adding `(:lt.objs.langs.ruby/ruby-exe "/path/to/ruby")` to the `:editor` vector.

 ## The Road Forward
 I hope to add more features for Rails in future versions.
 Also the live mode could be enhanced to enable automatic watches.